 Despite strong supporting statements and medical records from Dr. B’s optometrist and ophthalmologist, Lincoln National denied his claim for LTD benefits, refusing to honor its obligations under the policy for which Dr. B had paid nearly 30 years of premiums.
 Dr. B hired O’Ryan Law Firm to help him recover the benefits owed to him by Lincoln National.
 We filed suit against Lincoln National in the Marion Superior Court on Dr. B’s behalf, and after several months of litigation, Lincoln National agreed to settle Dr. B’s claim.

-If you are disabled and have been denied benefits under your disability insurance policy, please contact O’Ryan Law Firm to discuss your rights under your policy and the law.
+If you are disabled and have been denied benefits under your disability insurance policy, please contact the Indiana disability attorneys at O’Ryan Law Firm to discuss your rights under your policy and the law.

 See Özkurt et al, “Is dry eye syndrome a work-related disease among radiologists?”
 Diagn Interv Radiol 2006; 12:163-165; https://www.ncbi.nlm.nih.gov/pubmed/17160796, https://pdfs.semanticscholar.org/1a08/43cff2acde06c926be1aaee20463250dcb70.pdf.